couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 	}
  ```

 20. Build and run time!
-When you add a new item or check/uncheck the item, you should see some sync-gateway activities on the console having the sync-gateway running.
+When you add a new item or check/uncheck the item, you should see some sync-gateway activities on the terminal having the sync-gateway running.

 21. Let's go see the results of sync in the Sync Gateway Admin Console.
 Open your browser to [http://localhost:4985/_admin/](http://localhost:4985/_admin/), and click on the [kitchen-sync](http://localhost:4985/_admin/db/kitchen-sync) link.
 You will land on the **Documents** page, which will list all documents found.
 Clicking on a document id will reveal the contents of the document.